Identifying the Effect of Persuasion: Additional Examples: The Effects of Media on Voting

 In DK, the entry of Fox News in cable markets plays a role of an instrument conditional on a set of covariates.
-That is, $Z_i$ is a binary variable that equals one if Fox News was part of local cable package in the town where the $i^{th}$ individual was living in 2000.
+That is, $Z_i$ is a binary variable that equals one if Fox News was a part of the local cable package in the town where the $i^{th}$ individual was living in 2000.
 To apply our result to DK, let $Y_i$ be the binary dependent variable that equals one if individual $i$ voted for the Republican candidate in the 2000 presidential election.
 As DK argue in their paper, Fox News availability in 2000 is likely to be idiosyncratic, only after controlling for a set of covariates.
-We will be explicit about conditioning on covariates $X_i$ to apply our identification results, and we write the lower bound as a function of the values of $X_i$: i.e.\
+We will be explicit about conditioning on covariates $X_i$ to apply our identification results: i.e., using Bayes' theorem,

+where $F$ denote the marginal distribution of $X_i$.
+Since the sharp identified bounds of $\Pr\{ Y_i(t) = 1\mid X_i =x\}$ for $t=0,1$ can be obtained in the same way as \cref{lem:Manski,lem:Manski2}, depending on the data availability scenario, the same reasoning as the proof of \Cref{thm:fuzzy-best,thm:fuzzy-e,thm:fuzzy-worst} leads to the sharp bounds on $\theta_\ate$ when we have $X_i$ in the data.

+To be more specific, let $e(z,x) = \Pr(T_i = 1 \mid Z_i = z, X_i = x)$, and we focus on the second data scenario, i.e., the case of \Cref{ass:fuzzy-e}, given the type of DK's data.
+Then, similarly to \Cref{lem:Manski2}, the sharp identified bounds of $\Pr\{ Y_i(t) =1 \mid X_i\}$ are given by